Rebel (1985 film): No Names No Pack Drill

 The movie was based on the play No Names, No Packdrill, by Bob Herbert, uncle of Louis Nowra.

 The play had its premiere in 1979 at the University of New England.

 The play was performed by the Sydney Theatre Company in 1980 starring Mel Gibson and Noni Hazlehurst, directed by George Ogilvie.
 The production was so popular the season was extended at the Theatre Royal.
+An ABC radio production with the established Sydney cast was broadcast nationally then.

 It has been revived several times, notably in 2006.

 Production

 Considerable changes were made from the play, including turning the female lead from a postal worker into a singer in a female band.
 It was originally hoped to cast Olivia Newton-John in this role but Debra Byrne was cast instead and made a great personal success in it.

 Director Mike Jenkins decided to push the musical aspect, and went for a stylised approach in collaboration with designer Brian Thomson.
 The manager of Matt Dillon, who was imported to play the lead, did not like the approach, saying it was too much like a Francis Ford Coppola movie - which Thomson took as a compliment.
 He wanted his client to appear in a straight period film closer to Breaker Morant.
 However Jenkins and Thomson's vision prevailed.